Full Form of AGM – Annual General Meeting

 #2 – Objectives Pertaining to Special Business

-- To seek the approval of the members and equity holders if the board of directors wishes to enhance the company’s authorized equity capital.
+- To seek the members and equity holders’ approval if the board of directors wishes to enhance the company’s authorized equity capital.

 - To seek approval of members and equity holders if the BODs want to alter the company’s articles of association.